Forza Horizon 4 has done the following in support of Gaming for Everyone (inclusivity and accessibility).

 - Language Select allows you to choose which language you would prefer the game to use regardless of your system’s current region or language setting on Windows 10 or Xbox One.

 - Difficulty and driving assists the Forza series is known for, so that the game can be as easy or as challenging as you want it to be.

-- Three settings for color blindness have been added which change the color of some game map icons an UI based on selection: Protanopia, Deuteranopia, Tritanopia.
+- Settings for visual accessibility have been added which change the color of some game map icons and UI: Protanopia, Deuteranopia, Tritanopia, and High Contrast.
 The suggesting driving line color does not change based on these settings – it changed from green to blue in Forza Motorsport 5 to make it more visible to players with color blindness, and that is still how it is used in Horizon 4.
 The game’s UI, HUD, and menus were designed to be clearly visible and consistent to players with or without color blindness.

-- New Quick Chat with D-pad enables everyone to communicate with others online with the press of a button.
+- New Quick Chat with D-pad enables everyone to communicate with others online with the press of the left D-PAD button.

 - Full Multi-USB device support on PC.
 Play with any controller or device that has a USB output.

 - Playground Games is partnering with Special Effect to help build devices to allow those with physical disabilities to enjoy games.